antoninp/ap-query-loop/README.txt

    - Taxonomy-or-meta-or-date aware: when inside APQL Filter, filters by term (taxonomy mode), by exact meta value equality (meta mode), or by date (date mode).

 2. `apql/filter` — APQL Filter
-   - Groups current Query Loop posts by a chosen taxonomy, by a meta key, or by WordPress date fields.
+   - Groups current Query Loop posts by a chosen taxonomy, by a meta key, or by WordPress date fields with year/month/day grouping options.
    - Provides InnerBlocks to compose your per-group layout (e.g., Term Name + Gallery).
    - Taxonomy mode ordering: name, slug, ID, post count, or date extracted from term name.
    - Meta mode options: `metaKey`, optional `metaType` (`string` or `date`) and `dateFormat` for display.
-   - Date mode: Filter by standard WordPress date fields (`post_date` or `post_modified`) with automatic date grouping.
+   - Date mode: Filter by standard WordPress date fields (`post_date` or `post_modified`) with interval selection (year, month, or day) and matching archive links.

 3. `apql/term-name` — APQL Term Name
    - Displays current term name with optional link to term archive.